First, add the resources repo on Seed. If you haven’t yet, you can create a free account here.

 Repeat the process and add the uploads service in

 Before we deploy, let’s make sure the services will deploy in the desired order.
-Recall from the Deploy a Serverless app with dependencies chapter that you can configure the phases by heading to the app settings.
+Recall from the Deploy a Serverless app with dependencies chapter.
+To do this click on Manage Deploy Phases.

 Here you’ll notice that by default all the services are deployed concurrently.

 Select Add a phase and move the auth service to Phase 2.
 And hit Update Phases.